pytorch/rfcs/RFC-0005-structured-kernel-definitions.md

 ```

 The key idea is we use object oriented programming to factor the
-boilerplate into several parts (the user-provided `impl` definition
+boilerplate into several parts (the user-provided `meta` and `impl` definitions,
-and the framework-provided `set_output` helper) which we then specialize
+as well as the framework-provided `set_output` helper) which we then specialize
 for each variation (functional/out/inplace) of the kernel that
 we need to generate.
 Here is the step-by-step: